endlesspint8/endlesspint8.github.io/_drafts/2016-05-27-going_dutch.md

 ---

-Are we really only going to talk about one issue?
-Please, that's tedious, leaves you open to some <a href="https://www.youtube.com/watch?v=JcRHUOTNobE" target="_blank">well deserved ribbing</a>, and <a href="https://en.wikipedia.org/wiki/Prohibition_Party" target="_blank">that's how Prohibition was passed</a> (I think we've all learned from that mistake).
+## Are we really only going to talk about one issue?

+Please, that's tedious, leaves you open to some <a href="https://www.youtube.com/watch?v=JcRHUOTNobE" target="_blank">well deserved ribbing</a>, and <a href="https://en.wikipedia.org/wiki/Prohibition_Party" target="_blank">it's how Prohibition was passed</a> (I think we've all learned from that mistake).
 Like most of us are wont to do <a href="https://youtu.be/-jqCqvGuutQ?t=110" target="_blank">in real life</a> let us jump from subject to subject, share stories, describe our dreams and brilliant ideas that only an ample amount of drinking would allow us to divulge and share with another.
 That's what this post is and, similarly to a regular conversation, feel free to change the subject and browse to another more beer-centric posting, whether through poking around or following one of several links sprinkled through the text (here’s an interesting tie-in with <a href="http://www.theguardian.com/world/2016/apr/25/amsterdam-kings-day-urine-plan" target="_blank">beer and the Dutch</a>).

 I don’t know about you but after a six pack (or six posts in this case) I usually deem myself witty, engaging, and a purveyor of interesting stories and amusing anecdotes.
 I become loquacious and expansive in my insightful commentary.
 It is also clear that those around me share this outlook, that they are more easily swayed by my charm which I normally, responsibly, and modestly keep at bay for fear of misusing its power.
 Dare I say that the barriers of language appear to melt away and those fortunate enough to be present in my company communicate as if by thought alone with words discarded nearly as soon as they’re spoken, disappearing leaving only <a href="https://www.youtube.com/watch?v=CSaFgAwnRSc&feature=youtu.be&t=25" target="_blank">the meaning behind</a>.